oconnor663/jacko.io/posts/snooze.md

 [^no]: No, `foo` is not broken.

-Let's start answering those questions with a different question: Why don't we have these problems when we use regular threads?
+I want to answer those questions with a different question: Why don't we have these problems when we use regular locks and threads?

 ## Threads

+> The original designers felt strongly that no such function should exist
+> because there was no safe way to terminate a thread, and there's no point
+> having a function that cannot be called safely.<br>
+> \- [Raymond Chen][oldnewthing]

 > How many times does<br>
 > it have to be said: Never<br>